ledp1/python_master/README.md

 # Python Master

-This repository contains Python programming examples and exercises.
+A comprehensive collection of Python programming examples, exercises, and implementations focusing on data structures and algorithms.

 ## Contents